censorship-no-archive/ceno2-simulator/README.md

 ``aufs-tools``).

 You need to enable IPv4 and IPv6 forwarding to allow the host to route traffic between VMs.
-You also need to allow more entries in the ARP and NDP tables, and more inotify instances are probably needed (the values below are ok for some 500 containers):
+You also need to allow more entries in the ARP and NDP tables, and more inotify instances are probably needed (the values below are ok for up to around 500 containers):

     # cat > /etc/sysctl.d/local-ceno2sim.conf << EOF
     net.ipv4.conf.all.forwarding = 1